André Burakovsky: Colorado Avalanche (2019–2022)

 On 12 December 2021, Burakovsky scored his first career hat trick in a game against the Florida Panthers at Ball Arena.
-In the 2022 Stanley Cup playoffs, the Avalanche swept the Nashville Predators in the first round, before beating the St. Louis Blues in the second round to advance to the Western Conference Final for the first time in twenty years.
-Burakovsky was scratched from two games in the second round series.
+In the 2022 playoffs, the Avalanche swept the Nashville Predators in the first round, before beating the St. Louis Blues in the second round to advance to the Western Conference Final for the first time in twenty years.
+Burakovsky was scratched from two games in the second-round series.
 They defeated the Edmonton Oilers in four games to advance to the 2022 Stanley Cup Finals, the second Cup Finals of Burakovsky's career, though he suffered an injury while shot-blocking that caused him to miss two games.
-Returning to the lineup for Game 1 of the Finals against the Tampa Bay Lightning, Burakovsky scored the game-winning goal in overtime, only his second of the playoffs to that point.
+Returning to the lineup for Game 1 of the Finals against the two time defending Stanley Cup champion Tampa Bay Lightning, Burakovsky scored the game-winning goal in overtime on Lightning goaltender Andrei Vasilevskiy, only his second of the playoffs to that point.
 He scored again in a 7–0 victory in Game 2, but sustained a broken thumb thereafter which held him out of the lineup as the Avalanche would become Stanley Cup champions, defeating the Lightning in six games.

-Seattle Kraken
+Seattle Kraken (2022–2025)

-As a free agent following the conclusion of his contract with the Avalanche, on 13 July 2022, Burakovsky was signed to a lucrative five-year, $27.5 million contract with the Seattle Kraken.
+A free agent following the conclusion of his contract with the Avalanche, Burakovsky signed a five-year, $27.5 million contract with the Seattle Kraken on 13 July 2022.
+He played the first half of the 2022–23 season before suffering a season-ending injury on 7 February against the New York Islanders.
+He tore his groin muscle during the game and then suffered rehabilitation setbacks resulting in the conclusion of his season.
+He returned to the Kraken roster for the 2023–24 season but only played in six games before suffering another injury.